14 best places to go paddleboarding in Cornwall

 River Fowey Paddleboarding in Cornwall

-Paddleboarding is an increasingly popular outdoor activity here in the UK – and it’s easy to see why.
+Paddleboarding is an increasingly popular outdoor activity here in the UK – and I can see why.
 There’s no feeling quite like gliding along the surface of the water as you take in the stunning scenery around you.
-With its rolling countryside, appealing waterways and inviting coast, Cornwall is a haven of paddleboarding spots.
-From castles or local wildlife to secluded coves and rocky outcrops, this region has it all!

 You can go paddleboarding on the North Cornwall coastline, access one of the finest foodie destinations in the country from the water, or see Land’s End from an entirely new angle.
-If you need guidance or equipment, there are plenty of professional outfits offering paddle board rental in Cornwall, as well as tours and tuition.

-Whether you want to find Cornwall paddle board hire, SUP lessons in Cornwall or are an experienced paddler with your own kit, this guide to the best places for paddleboarding in Cornwall can lead the way.
+Whether you want to find Cornwall paddle board hire, SUP lessons in Cornwall or are an experienced paddler with your own kit, my guide to the best places for paddleboarding in Cornwall can lead the way.

 If you’re planning a trip to Cornwall to experience all the incredible paddleboarding spots dotted around, why not book a stay in a charming Cornish holiday cottage.